Regent Coin (REGENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Regent Coin Historical Price

-According to the latest data gathered on Regent Coin live price page, the current price of Regent Coin is 0.073417USD.
-The circulating supply of Regent Coin(REGENT) is 2.89M REGENT , giving it a market capitalization of $212.51K.
+According to the latest data gathered on Regent Coin live price page, the current price of Regent Coin is 0.07251USD.
+The circulating supply of Regent Coin(REGENT) is 2.89M REGENT , giving it a market capitalization of $209.52K.

 The Regent Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of REGENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.